Oct. 2, 2024

 Alex Goldman: I do have a pet hope that at some point I can do live stuff.
 I don't even know what live stuff would look like, but I always enjoy doing that.
 So I would love to give it a shot.

 Jeff Umbro: I think you can.
 I think there's an easy avenue to that at some point.
-But walk me through your partnership with PRX and like what you're anticipating for ad sales and what your hopes are there.
+But walk me through your partnership with PRX and what you're anticipating for ad sales and what your hopes are there.

-Alex Goldman: The goal with like them is to get away from a thing which I really didn't like when we had to do it for Spotify, which was running ads for things that I don't like or believe in products that I think are bad, and being able to sort of do my own ad reads.
-I think that that is actually like a value added thing for listeners.
+Alex Goldman: The goal with them is to get away from a thing which I really didn't like when we had to do it for Spotify, which was running ads for things that I don't like or believe in products that I think are bad, and being able to sort of do my own ad reads.
+I think that that is actually a value added thing for listeners.

-So tech shows and business shows can usually command something that's like 50 ish percent higher than that.
+So tech shows and business shows can usually command something that's 50 ish percent higher than that.
 And there are several shows I'm aware of that can command a CPM that's well over a hundred dollars.
 But they are the exception and not the rule.

 Alex Goldman: Really, I'm focused a lot more on growing.
 It's not a Patreon, it is through Supporting Cast, but essentially the Supporting Cast, the Patreon for the show.
 Having a relationship with your audience is more sustainable than relying on ads, which come and go.

-Jeff Umbro: Yeah, I think there's like a hybrid approach that most people have found themselves in these days.
+Jeff Umbro: Yeah, I think there's a hybrid approach that most people have found themselves in these days.

-Have you thought about like how many people you need for this to, for you to be able to hire your five people and get healthcare and everything?
+Have you thought about how many people you need for this to, for you to be able to hire your five people and get healthcare and everything?

 Alex Goldman: I have, I'm not a math guy or a business guy, so I don't know if these numbers are right.
 But I'm thinking around two hundred thousand people.